BlockchainCommons/Secure-Development-Setup-macOS/Mac Command Line 101/part1-basics.md

 This is is your current working directory, which is also the default "home" directory that the shell application defaults to, so it gives same exact result as `ls` by itself.

 Your home directory `/Users/USERNAME/` or `~` for short, contains your personal files and directories.
-For example Pictures, Music, Documents, etc. Each of these directories is referenced as /home/USERNAME/{directory name}.
+For example: Pictures, Music, Documents, etc. Each of these directories is referenced as /home/USERNAME/{directory name}.
 For example Documents is located at /home/USERNAME/Documents.

 This home path will be different for each user of the machine, so there is a shortcut for it that is different for each user, taking them to their home directory.
 This is the tilde character `~`.
-Thus `ls`, `ls /Users/USERNAME/` and 'ls ~` all give the same result.
+Thus, `ls`, `ls /Users/USERNAME/` and 'ls ~` all give the same result.

 Like with directories, files are referenced in the same way, for example a file named temp.txt located at the home directory of the user christophera can be referenced using the full path `/Users/christophera/temp.txt` or `~/temp.txt` by that user.

 Both files and directories can be referenced using their absolute paths from everywhere in the system.
-Additionally one can access them using only their name if it is in the same directory.
+Additionally, one can access them using only their name if it is in the same directory.
 For example, if your current working directory is `~` when using the terminal, you can access `/Users/USERNAME/temp.txt` file by entering just `temp.txt`.

 Changing Working Directory
 --------------------------